Menat

-In ancient Egyptian religion, a menat (mnj.t (𓏠𓈖𓇋𓏏𓋧), منات) was a type of artefact closely associated with the goddess Hathor.
+In ancient Egyptian religion, a menat (mnj.t (𓏠𓈖𓇋𓏏𓋧), منات) was a necklace closely associated with the goddess Hathor.

 Operation

 The menat was held in the hand by its counterpoise and used as a rattle by Hathor's priestesses.
 It was also worn as a protective amulet, particularly by Apis bulls.

 Parts

 The menat typically included an aegis attached to beaded strings.
 The other ends of the strings were tied to a counterweight that dangled on the wearer's back.
 The aegis was often made of faience, but other materials such as leather and bronze were also used.
 It was often inscribed or bore depictions of deities associated with Hathor.